sprisa/west/README.md

 api  (my api server)
 ```

 Let's install.
-For example, we are using ubuntu on my server and api:
+For example, we are using ubuntu on our server and api:

 ```sh
 sudo snap install west
 sudo snap connect west:network-control
 ```

-And using MacOS on my home device:
+And using MacOS on our home device:

 ```sh
 brew install sprisa/tap/west